 Fred talks about the history of classic flies and some of the great books you can check out.
 We also touch on brook trout and some of the flies that Fred uses.
 Don’t miss this as Fred describes the 6 top must have books for classic flies.

-Click below and listen to the Fred Klein Podcast:
+Click below and listen to Classic Wet Flies with Fred Klein:

 Fly Fishing Trip Giveaway